Teapot Dome scandal: History

-Later in 1922, Fall leased the oil-production rights at Teapot Dome to Harry F. Sinclair of Mammoth Oil, a subsidiary of Sinclair Oil Corporation.
+Later in 1922, Fall leased oil production rights at Teapot Dome to Harry F. Sinclair of Mammoth Oil, a subsidiary of Sinclair Oil Corporation.
 He also leased the Elk Hills reserve to Edward L. Doheny of Pan American Petroleum and Transport Company.
-Both leases were issued without competitive bidding, which was legal under the Mineral Leasing Act of 1920.
+Both leases were issued without competitive bidding; leasing without bids was legal under the Mineral Leasing Act of 1920.